Tsakane: Sports and Leisure

 Tsakane has one major stadium, Tsakane Stadium.
 The stadium is not large enough to host matches between big soccer teams like Orlando Pirates and Kaizer Chiefs.
-Although lately the stadium has hosted some matches between the reserve teams of these big cubs in a tournament called the Diski Challenge.
-In addition to soccer games, the stadium is also often used for local activities such as government functions, school sports days, music festivals and religious gatherings.
+Although lately the stadium has hosted some matches between the reserve teams of these big clubs in a tournament called the Diski Challenge.
+In addition to soccer games, the stadium is also often used for local activities such as government functions, school sports days, music festivals and religious gatherings.Tsakane holds a Local football Association (LFA) League in a gravel sports ground called Malandela sports ground near Tsakane Stadium.